 Whilst social media can boost and enhance a candidate’s online profile but it can also go the other way too.
 Those who post pictures of themselves online in drunken states may just be harming their digital presence.
 Recruiters can source a candidate’s best qualities, but also unearth the bad ones too.

-A digital presence forms an accurate overview for an employer and it is estimated that 90% of employers have done an online search, using social media, for a perspective employee either before or during the interview process.
+A digital presence forms an accurate overview for an employer and it is estimated that 90% of employers have done an online search, using social media, for a prospective employee either before or during the interview process.

 Due to the massive volume of members (over 200 million), LinkedIn is set to be one of the world’s most used sources for both job seeker and recruiter.
 For those in the industry who do believe the myth that social media marketing is just a phase, they may just be in for a shock over the next few years.
 LinkedIn is witnessing two new members every second and Facebook which surpassed 1 billion members in October 2012 has just opened a jobs board.
 Can recruiters really afford to pass social media off as a myth?

 The traditional methods of recruiting, i.e. placing job adverts in print publications are dying out.
 Recruiters are adapting to new and contemporary ways in which to recruit and research candidates.
 For those who are marketing for recruitment companies and do not wish to adapt to new and emerging technologies, the state of play is drastically changing.
-Unless they dispel this myth and engage with social media technology, sooner or later they may just find that it is them who are looking for work and not the candidate.
+Unless they dispel this myth and engage with social media technology, sooner or later they may just find that it is they who are looking for work and not the candidate.